Isle de Jean Charles, Louisiana: Community resettlement efforts

 Due to lack of government support for flood mitigation and land restoration, the Isle de Jean Charles Tribal Council decided they needed action and assistance for relocation of their whole community.
 Traditional Chief Albert Naquin and the Tribal Council have recently seen significant progress towards community resettlement after their 16-year battle of working within the community developing plans, building partnerships, and conducting outreach in order to relocate to higher, safer ground inland.
 While progress has been made, there have also been multiple setbacks which stalled their momentum.

 In 2002, the US Army Corps of Engineers worked with the leadership of the Tribe to identify a nearby site where the community could rebuild..
 The USACE hired architects for the relocation proposal, with the idea of maintaining a cohesive community to be consistent with the tribe's federal recognition process..
 But when it came time to vote, the majority of people from Isle de Jean Charles did not want to relocate due to their culture's close ties to the land.
 Some residents felt the government wanted residents to relocate so the oil industry could have free range over the area without political conflict.
 Conflicts over property and land with the tribe, multinational oil and gas corporations and land developers, had been an ongoing process.
 The land was a part of their culture and life style.
 The Biloxi-Chitimacha-Choctaw people wanted to move as an entire community so as to keep their traditions and culture together and alive.

 The USACE stated that if the community could find an appropriate property to relocate to, they would grant them funding and reconsider including the community in the hurricane protection system.
 However, the Louisiana government did not consider the social, psychological, and financial costs associated with moving fishing families inland.
 The tribe would encounter a great loss of local knowledge and a gain of mental stress of being constantly fighting for their land and traditional lifestyle.

 Since 2010, the Isle de Jean Charles Tribe has been working with longtime partners at The Lowlander Center and a team of experts in hazard mitigation, climate adaptation, community planning, architecture, and other relevant fields, to develop their own plan for resettlement.
-Finally, on January 25, 2016, the State of Louisiana received $48 million from the Department of Housing and Urban Development to put towards the Isle de Jean Charles resettlement, as part of the National Disaster Resilience Competition (NDRC).
-The Isle de Jean Charles Resettlement Project was adopted by the state, giving the community renewed hope that their 16-year commitment to resettlement was finally underway.
+On January 25, 2016, the State of Louisiana received $48 million from the Department of Housing and Urban Development to put towards the Isle de Jean Charles resettlement, as part of the National Disaster Resilience Competition (NDRC).